 Want to go over the top?

 Use glitter, stamps, rhinestones, or attach small objects using a hot glue gun.
 Cut out individual letters and create your own words.
 This is all about creative expression so go for it!
 The Bagua map is meant as a guide; so incorporate whatever additional elements you would like to.
 It’s your vision and your, life, Big Girl.

 Step Seven: Hang or place your vision board in a prominent place where you will be sure to see it every day.

 Seeing your vision board daily throughout the year serves to recall and focus your energies and sparks small unconscious actions and energies daily to bring your vision board to fruition.

 You will be amazed at how that happens for you.
-Some dreams may take years to come together, some might show up for you the week after you finish this project.
-I’ve had my visions manifest before i could even get the photo glued down on my vision board.
-Your board is uniquely personal and powerful, and I hope you have as much fun with it as I do.
+Some dreams may take years to come together, and some might show up for you the week after you finish this project.
+No joke I’ve had my visions manifest before I could even get the photo glued down on my vision board.
+It’s also amazing to me how I have a picture of white bookshelves on my board from three years ago that I ended up designing and having built at my home.
+This process is hugely powerful to manifest your dreams, and I hope you have as much fun with it as I do every year.

 Now that you’ve finished your board, read part 2 of this series and develop the seven habits of dream manifestation to magnify the power of your vision board here.

 p.s.
 My Pinterest Boards just might inspire you!